Harnessing Human Capital for Growth and Development in Kenya

 Organizers: Yale Economic Growth Center, Yale Inclusion Economics

-Location: Nairobi, Kenya (Venue TBC)
+Location: TBC, Nairobi, Kenya

-Registration: Register to attend in person here
+Registration: Register your interest to attend in person here

 The Yale Economic Growth Center (EGC) and Inclusion Economics at Yale University (YIE) will convene a research and policy dialogue in Nairobi, Kenya on June 30, 2025, in which we will discuss how macroeconomic transformation and growth strategies interact with gender gaps globally and in sub-Saharan Africa, how investing in early childhood development can boost human capital and women’s socioeconomic advancement in Kenya, how policies and programs can be effectively scaled - including the integration of time use data in policymaking and processes to assess fiscal investments and returns - and how we can boost the digital economy through equal participation.